Why Island Property Values Rise: Historical Price Dynamics

 Island properties have outperformed mainland coastal real estate by 18-35% over 20-year periods, with the premium widening in recent decades as wealth concentration has intensified globally.

 Divergence Drivers: Islands benefit from absolute scarcity—mainland coasts can expand development inland, but islands have fixed boundaries.
 Privacy and exclusivity command increasing premiums as global wealth grows.
-McKinsey research indicates that ultra-high-net-worth households (assets over $30 million) grew from 45,000 globally in 2000 to 265,000 in 2025, intensifying competition for limited island properties.
+Knight Frank’s Wealth Sizing Model shows that ultra-high-net-worth individuals (with assets over $30 million) grew from 551,435 in 2021 to 713,626 in 2026, with 162,191 new UHNWIs created over five years.

 Volatility Differences: Island markets show lower volatility during normal periods but can experience sharper corrections during severe crises due to thinner liquidity.
 However, recovery speed typically exceeds mainland markets by 18-24 months.
 The performance gap has narrowed slightly in markets where mainland developments create artificial island communities (Dubai Palm, for example), though natural islands still command 15-25% premiums for equivalent properties.